 More precisely, though, scattered populations of this small but magnificent creature have been sighted over much of that range.
 This includes as far north as British Columbia, in the country of Canada, to as far south as the Baja region, in the country of Mexico.

 However, even within this highly limited zone of habitation, it stays concentrated.
 The stunning animal has very specific requirements for where it lives.
 This remains true since this beautiful creature also prefers to inhabit regions of relatively shallow water.

-Further, these specific areas most typically occur very near the shore, wherever they appear.
+These specific areas, though, most typically occur very near the shore, wherever they appear.
 Hence, individuals of this species occur from intertidal areas to depths of as much as 130 ft (39.6 m).
-However, most prefer shallower depths.
+Most nevertheless prefer shallower depths.

-In addition, like its roughly 3,000 related species, the awesome Spanish Shawl evolved as a carnivore.
+Much like its roughly 3,000 related species, the awesome Spanish Shawl also evolved as a carnivore.
 In its case, though, its prey principally consists of such creatures as anemones.
-But, it also likes to consume the eggs of other mollusks.
+It nonetheless also likes to consume the eggs of other mollusks.

 Meanwhile, its own primary predator might surprise many of you.
 In point of fact, this is actually another nudibranch, the Navanax.
 Finally, although the species did surprisingly evolve as fully hermaphroditic, self-fertilization rarely happens.